d-lee25/bear_analysis.github.io/index.md

 # Welcome to the Colorado Bear Hunting Draw Analysis

+## The Goal of this presentation:
-This presentation aim to give you a better understanding of how many people are submitting applications, how many points it takes to be successful in a specific unit, and how many bear hunting tags are typically avaiable after the draw.
+1. Provide a better understanding of how many people are submitting applications each year
+2. Attempt to identify how many points it takes to be successful in a given unit
+3. Identify how many bear hunting tags are typically avaiable after the draw each year

-## The data
+## The target audience:

-All data used in this project is publically available from the Colorado Department of Wildlife website.

-![Data_Image](https://user-images.githubusercontent.com/35975720/75626938-00c85e80-5b89-11ea-9595-77c4d9102d62.PNG)
-&nbsp;
-&nbsp;
+1. Colorado State Wildlife Department
 ### This data provides the Colorado Department of Wildlife:
 - A better understanding of where most bear hunters want to hunt.
 - An idea of where bear management focus needs to be
-- Which units they need to spend time on in order to attract hunters to assist with bear management
+- Which units they need to spend time on in order to attract hunters to assist with bear management &nbsp;

-&nbsp;
-&nbsp;
+2. Hunters interested in pursuing bear in Colorado (Residents/Non Residents)
 ### The analysis also provides hunters:
 - Where to spend there points (RES/NR)
 - How many points they need for a unit they desire (RES/NR)
 - Which units to not spend their points

+&nbsp;
+&nbsp;

+## The data

+All data used in this project is publically available from the Colorado Department of Wildlife website.

+![Data_Image](https://user-images.githubusercontent.com/35975720/75626938-00c85e80-5b89-11ea-9595-77c4d9102d62.PNG)
 &nbsp;
 &nbsp;